webnovel

 "That's why I chose it."

 I elbow her playfully.
 We make it to my bedroom and she goes ahead to open my door, then she meanders to the left to help herself to my wardrobe.
 I go to the standing mirror in the corner by the window to check my face and makeup.
 Everything is in place.
 My long, balayage tresses are tied in a low ponytail, gelled to strand-less perfection.
 My fingers nip at the skirt of the ruched, open back bodycon dress, pulling it down a bit.
-A beautiful beige that reaches my ankles, accessorized with light gold jewelry.
+A beautiful beige that reaches my ankles, accessorised with light gold jewellery.

 "This good?"

 I glance back to see her attired in my draped midi slip dress with a high slit.
-The burgundy color flatters her bronzed skin, brown like a windfall autumn leaf.
+The burgundy colour flatters her bronzed skin, brown like a windfall autumn leaf.
 Yards of curly black locks tumble past her shoulders.
 An absolute stunner.

 "Breath-taking," I correct.